vgurin/krbsso/README.md

 # krbsso
-example of authorization in AD via kerberos (SSO or login/pass) only for linux node.js
+example of Node authenticate via kerberos SSO in AD